Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ...
 ```

-If after three continous variable assignment, two or more struct fields values are assigned then a space should be applied only if where the code is encapsulated is doing anything else more than just assigning values for example:
+If after three continuous variable assignment, two or more struct fields values are assigned then a space should be applied only if where the code is encapsulated is doing anything else more than just assigning values for example:

 ```C
 ...